datocms/mcp/README.md

 The DatoCMS MCP server supports one optional environment variable:

 - `DATOCMS_API_TOKEN`: Your DatoCMS API token for a specific project.
 When provided, enables full access including schema introspection, API execution, and script execution.
-Without this token, only API documentation and exploration tools are available, along with the ability to create, view, and update scripts (but not execute them).
+Without this token, only API documentation and exploration tools are available, along with the ability to create and validate scripts (but not execute them).

 **With API token** (full project access):
 ```js